schadenfred/proscrypt-koans/README.md

 When you can click [this link](http://localhost:3000/), and it looks something like: ![this picture](http://guides.rubyonrails.org/images/getting_started/rails_welcome.png)

 ...you're ready to move on.

-## koan 1.11:

-Let's shut our containers down using Compose:

-`$ docker-compose stop`

-And let's remove our stopped containers:

-`$ docker-compose rm -f -v`

-When you can do:

-`$ docker ps`

-...and see there are no running containers, move on.

 ## What you've learned